Being broke absolutely sucks.

 Just like I mentioned earlier, I was raised to help my family.

-With those values, I learned to help others, even when it came to business.
+With those values, I learned to help others, even in business.

-Being on my high horse though was a big no no and it changed the way I “helped” people.
+Being on my high horse, though, was a big no-no, and it changed how I “helped” people.

 Rather than showing them how to do something, the kind of help I provided was showing them how much more I knew than they did.

 Thinking about that makes me shake my head, and it took going broke to remind me of what actual help consisted of.